oisdk/site/drafts/what-is-good-about-haskell.markdown

 off the features I'm interested in): Haskell would come off pretty poorly if I wanted to demo some machine-learning concept.

+This post is not meant to say "Haskell is great, and your language sucks"! quite the opposite, actually: all of the features I'm going to talk about could be immediately lifted and added to whatever other language you care to think of.
+Some of them already exist in mainstream languages today, and most of them don't even (really) come from Haskell!

 # The Algorithm

 We'll be using a [skew heap](https://en.wikipedia.org/wiki/Skew_heap) to sort